KamranAzeem/docker-to-kubernetes/Minikube-on-Fedora.md

 MiniKube's LoadBalancer is activated when we run `minikube tunnel` command.
 As soon as the internal loadbalancer comes up, the service gets an EXTERNAL-IP address.

-Remember that `minikube tunnel` command needs to run in a separate terminal, and it will ask you sudo password, as it needs to do some `iptables` magic on your work-computer.
+Remember that `minikube tunnel` command needs to run in a separate terminal, and it will ask you `sudo` password.
+This is because `minikube tunnel` runs as a process, and creates an additional network route on your work computer, so that all traffic destined to `10.96.0.0/12` network is sent to `192.168.39.174` - which is the IP address of the minikube VM.

-Here is what it looks like:
+Here is the output of the `minikube tunnel` command:
 ```
 [kamran@kworkhorse ~]$ minikube tunnel
 [sudo] password for kamran: